redpanda-data/connect/docs/metrics/README.md

 An entry in the `patterns` field will be parsed as an RE2 regular expression and tested against each metric path.
 This can be used, for example, to allow all latency based metrics with the pattern `.*\.latency`.

+### Debugging

+In order to see logs breaking down which metrics are registered and whether they pass your whitelists enable logging at the TRACE level.